 - total number of market stands and the number of food and drink stalls, if at all available

-- the intended market days and market hours as well as the approximate number of market stands
+- the intended market days and market hours

 - If the event takes place on private property you will also need the declaration of consent of the owner.
 If the Special Occasions Market is held in a public park or garden, you will need the agreement of Municipal Department 42 - Parks and Gardens as property owner.
 If the market is held on a public road, please contact Municipal Department 28 - Road Management and Construction.

 According to the current market fee regulations (Marktgebührentarif 2006, Tarifpost 25) the general market fee is calculated as follows: